-Table 34: City of Kenai Recommended Resilience Strategies
+Table 35: City of Kenai Recommended Resilience Strategies

 HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES Multi-Hazard Compared to Alaska and the Nation, the Kenai Peninsula Borough has a higher percentage of residents living with a disability.
 In Kenai, 15.7% of residents live with a disability.
 Know where vulnerable populations are located and assist with personal preparedness, appropriate evacuations and after-event repairs.

-HAZARD PROBLEM STATEMENT RECOMMENDED STRATEGIES Flood One building is in Zone A, AE, AH, or AO.
+Flood One building is in Zone A, AE, AH, or AO.
 The building dollar loss ratio for a 1% annual chance flood event totals roughly \$31K, or a 9.00% loss ratio.
 Consider limiting additional development in flood hazard zones.
 Develop a priority list for essential facility flood capability enhancements.
 Develop a buyout program for repetitive loss properties.
-Provide outreach to homeowners and business-owners regarding flood risk Earthquake The City of Kenai would experience loss ratios of 0.16% (\$2.4M) and 3.45% (\$52.5M) following the M7.1 event or M9.2 scenario, respectively.
+Provide outreach to homeowners and business owners regarding flood risk Earthquake The City of Kenai would experience loss ratios of 0.16% (\$2.4M) and 3.45% (\$52.5M) following the M7.1 event or M9.2 scenario, respectively.
 Additionally, 29.5% of the buildings were built with moderate building codes.
 Adopt and enforce updated building code provisions that reduce earthquake risk.
 Develop a priority list for essential facility earthquake retrofits.
 Develop an outreach program about earthquake risk and mitigation activities for homes, schools, and businesses.
-Erosion North Zone: Kenai River and north The erosion rates in the north zone range from 0.8 to 2.2 feet per year, with "hot spot" rates from 4 to 5.7 feet per year.
-In total, 80.95% of improved parcels are within erosion "hot spots," totaling more than \$37K in improved parcel values.
-Central Zone: Kenai River and south The erosion rates in the central zone range from 0.6 to 1.6 feet per year, with "hot spot" rates from 2.3 to 4 feet per year.
-In total, 11.76% of improved parcels are within erosion "hot spots," totaling more than \$8K in improved parcel values.
-Manage development in erosion hazard areas by enforcing erosion control regulations and zoning districts, and prohibiting development in high-hazard areas.
+Erosion North Zone: Kenai River and north The erosion rate in Nikiski is 0.8 feet per year, with "hot spot" rates of 4 to 5.7 feet per year.
+From Nikiski to the Kenai River, the erosion rate is 2.2 feet per year, with "hot spot" rates of 4 to 5.7 feet per year.
+In the North Zone, there are a total of 105 improved parcels in the erosion zone, of which, 84 are located within the erosion "hot spots".
+Central Zone: Kenai River and south The erosion rate from the Kenai River to the Kasilof River is 1.6 feet per year.
+From the Kasilof Manage development in erosion hazard areas by enforcing erosion control regulations and zoning districts, and prohibiting development in high-hazard areas.
 Promote and regulate site and building design standards including foundation design and building placement.
 Stabilize erosion hazard areas with proper bank stabilization techniques, and prevent vegetation removal.
 Develop a buyout program for homes in high-risk areas.
 Provide education and outreach materials to educate residents of risks.